BhupendraCKumar/vectorAgents/README.md

 **vectorAgents**

 ## Overview
 Welcome to our project submission for the Agentic AI Incubation Challenge.
 This repository showcases our end-to-end implementation of an AI-powered sustainability optimization assistant tailored for consumer goods, retail, and logistics domains.
-The assistant autonomously addresses operational challenges in carbon footprint reduction, waste minimization, and energy efficiency — using advanced agentic design patterns and cutting-edge technologies such as Microsoft Azure OpenAI and NVIDIA Vision APIs.
+The assistant autonomously addresses operational challenges in carbon footprint reduction, waste minimization, and energy efficiency — using advanced agentic design patterns and cutting-edge technologies such as Microsoft Azure OpenAI and NVIDIA Vision APIs, LangGraph for orchestration.

+In small to medium scale even in case of few big manifacturing industries, it's a common scenario to take a few sample out of the production batch and check the ration of good quality and bad quality, it's hard to quality check entire batch as it's done manually.

+If defective ratio is higher than the set threshold, entire batch is thrown away.
+At times products are returned from the vendors as it did not met the quality.
+Leading to higher carbon emmission through more production using raw materials to meet the demand, transportation fuel burning etc.

+### We are presenting a AGENTIC AI solution which handles the above challenges

 Through modular tools and autonomous agents, our system is capable of:
 - Identifying and reducing high-emission routes,
-- Monitoring parcel quality through AI vision,
+- Monitoring product quality through AI vision,
 - Suggesting space-efficient container packing to reduce material waste and emissions.

 ## Explanation